 All staff should be aware of the early help process, and understand their role in identifying emerging problems, sharing information with other professionals to support early identification and assessment of a child's needs.
 It is important for children to receive the right help at the right time to address risks and prevent issues escalating.
-This also includes staff monitoring the situation and feeding back to the Designated Senior Person any ongoing/escalating concerns so that consideration can be given to a Child Protection Contact Referral to Children's Services (Safeguarding and Specialist Services) if the child's situation doesn't appear to be improving.
+This also includes staff monitoring the situation and feeding back to the SDSL any ongoing/escalation of concerns so that consideration can be given to a Child Protection Contact Referral to Children's Services if the child's situation doesn't appear to be improving.

-If early help is appropriate, the designated safeguarding person (or deputy) will generally lead on liaising with other agencies and setting up a Families First Assessment as appropriate.
+If early help is appropriate, the SDSL or DSL will generally lead on liaising with other agencies and setting up a Families First Assessment as appropriate.